liliiiilil/www/society/responsibility_inversion.md

 - Self-surveillance (Foucault's panopticon): power becomes internalized; you police yourself.
 - Moral individualism (Weber, Durkheim): Protestant ethic, meritocracy myth—success = virtue, failure = sin.

+## To do's and goals

+- does the historical analysis table make sense? it's potentially hard to read rn
+- re-comb for correct tone: i want to keep compassionate and analytical tone, but without lapsing into dryness. neither morally judge nor sound overly finger pointing.
+- i liked having specific hashtags or examples for some of the domain examples.
+Instances of historical events, memes, whatever, are nice to have to concretely ground the theory without also sounding dry or academic.
+- domain examples might need some restructuring.
+Right now it can feel long.
+Expanding each section might actually make it more readable rather than a list of lists.

 ## Metadata

 ```plaintext